Skip to main content

 • Using local formats (e.g., 0712...) without converting to international format.

-• Adding trailing symbols ike +
+• Adding trailing symbols like +

 Callback Configuration